The Point!: Musical play

 In the mid-1970s, Esquire Jauchem, artistic director of the Boston Repertory Theater, adapted and directed a stage musical version that starred 18-year-old David Morse as Oblio.
 The production later toured to the Trinity Repertory Company in Providence.
-In 1991, Nilsson gave Jauchem permission to remount his adaptation of The Point! at the Chapel Court Theatre in Hollywood, run by Richard and Tamara Merson, who had been involved in the Mermaid Theatre production in London as well.
+In 1991, Nilsson gave Jauchem permission to remount his adaptation of The Point! at the Chapel Court Theatre in Hollywood, run by Richard and Tamara Merson, who had been involved in the Mermaid Theatre production in London, as well.

-In 1977, a stage adaptation of The Point! was presented at the Mermaid Theatre in London.
-Featured in the cast were Davy Jones and Micky Dolenz, both former members of the band The Monkees and long-time friends of Nilsson.
-In order to accommodate the expansion of The Point! to a full-length musical, other Nilsson songs from various points in his career were incorporated.
+In 1976, a stage adaptation of The Point! was presented at the Mermaid Theatre in London.
+It was revived the following year, featuring Davy Jones and Micky Dolenz, both former members of the band The Monkees and long-time friends of Nilsson.
+To accommodate the expansion of The Point! to a full-length musical, other Nilsson songs from various points in his career were incorporated.
 An original cast album was released in the United Kingdom by MCA.
 A CD version was released by Varèse Sarabande on July 1, 2016, under license from Geffen, which controls the MCA Records catalogue via Universal Music.